Prajapati29/Task-7--Support-Vector-Machines-SVM-/README.md

 - Data preprocessing with scaling
 - SVM classification using both linear and RBF kernels
 - Visualization of 2D decision boundaries
-- Hyperparameter tuning using GridSearchCV
+- Tune hyperparameters like C and gamma
 - Model evaluation with cross-validation

 ## Files